 What to Wear For a Dance Photoshoot

-More often than not I get asked before a dance session about what to wear.
-So today, let’s dive into this topic, and discuss what are the best options to bring for your upcoming dance photoshoot.
+More often than not I get asked before a dance photoshoot about what to wear.
+So today, let’s dive into this topic, and discuss what are the best clothing options to bring for your upcoming dance photo session.

 Dance portfolio sessions often include headshots and body shots, so let’s start here.